-Consisting mainly of iron and up to 2.1 percent carbon, Carbon Steel also contain various other alloying elements like manganese (1.65% max), silicon (0.6% max), copper ().6% max), chromium, cobalt, molybdenum, nickel, niobium, titanium, tungsten, vanadium, zirconium, etc. Carbon steel in broader sense sometimes include alloy steel where some specific alloying elements (usually up to 10.5 percent alloy content) are added to have certain required properties.
+Consisting mainly of iron and up to 2.1 percent carbon, Carbon Steel also contains various other alloying elements like manganese (1.65% max), silicon (0.6% max), copper ().6% max), chromium, cobalt, molybdenum, nickel, niobium, titanium, tungsten, vanadium, zirconium, etc. Carbon steel in a broader sense sometimes includes alloy steel where some specific alloying elements (usually up to 10.5 percent alloy content) are added to have certain required properties.

 What is Stainless Steel?

-Stainless steel is a group of corrosion-resistant ferrous alloy containing more than10.5% chromium and less than 1.2 % carbon.
+Stainless steel is a group of corrosion-resistant ferrous alloys containing more than 10.5% chromium and less than 1.2 % carbon.
 The chromium added to it increases the ability to resist corrosion.
-Depending on microstructure, broadly three major categories of stainless steel is available.
+Depending on microstructure, broadly three major categories of stainless steel are available.
 They are austenitic stainless steel, ferritic stainless steel, martensitic stainless steel.

 Carbon Steel vs Stainless Steel, the Differences

 Stainless Steel vs Carbon Steel: Rusting (Corrosion Resistance)

 The main difference between stainless steel and carbon steel is obviously the corrosion resistance.
 Stainless Steel is manufactured to resist rusting or corrosion.
 Among the two metals, Stainless Steel is more corrosion resistant than Carbon Steel.
 A high amount of Chromium is added in stainless steel that creates a chromium oxide layer to prevent corrosion.
-On the other hand, Carbon steel does not have enough chromium to create such a layer and thereby prone to corrosion and rusting.
+On the other hand, Carbon steel does not have enough chromium to create such a layer and is thereby prone to corrosion and rusting.

 Carbon Steel vs Stainless Steel: Physical Properties

-The physical properties of Carbon Steel and Stainless Steel varies.
+The physical properties of Carbon Steel and Stainless Steel vary.
 The parameters are provided in table 1 below.